Skip to main content

 To exchange authenticated events, set up the queryParams parameter with authentication parameter.

-export const socket = new Socket({
+export const socket = createSocketClient({

 url: "ws://localhost:3000",